AbdelrahmanGPT/FCDSlib/README.md

 - 🚀 **30% faster development** by reducing repetitive coding tasks
 - 🧩 Modular and reusable architecture for academic projects
 - 🧠 Designed for learning + practical software development
+- ⚡ All methods are fully optimized for performance and efficiency
+- 🛡️ Comprehensive exception handling across all modules
 - 🛠️ Clean, structured, and maintainable codebase

 ---